Contact us

 Tracking the Snow Leopard.

-We conducted interviews with local herdsmen in Angsa to gain a deeper understanding of the local ecological environment and the relationship between local herdsmen and wildlife.
-We also examined the implementation of the snow leopard conservation project and the role played by local herdsmen in its implementation.
+We conducted interviews with local herdsmen in Angsai to gain a deeper understanding of the local ecological environment and the relationship between local herdsmen and wildlife.
+We also examined the implementation of the Snow Leopard conservation project and the role played by local herdsmen in its implementation.

 DAY 7